 This weeks AutoBlackberry Kush was the first time ‘Revert’ has grown an auto.
-He grew AutoBlackberry Kush in coco fibre using and airpot and plenty of LED light.
+He grew AutoBlackberry Kush under LED grow lights and in coco fibre using an airpot.
 The spectacular result shows what to expect from the best auto genetics when they are grown in good conditions.
 Here they had around 760W (actual power draw) of LED light and produced a harvest of around 850g of dry cannabis.

 The full grow review with pictures is here on the friendly Green Circle growers forum, but you may need to register to see all the pictures.
 Nutrients were from Canna.